 Either way, guess what you’re doing?
 That’s right – you’re “making” your own organic garden and methods!
 Don’t, I repeat, do not use “organic” commercially made preparations.
 As mentioned at the beginning of this article, there are so many ways to slip around processes, origin of materials and more to claim an item as organic.
 You won’t really know for sure unless your pest control is DIY.

-Here are a few ideas (we’re not affiliated, by the way) to get you started.
+Here are a few ideas here and here to get you started.
 Do your homework and get your own home-“grown” pest control methods going.

 4. Weed By Hand